AllisonXY/p2p-chat-application/README.md

 # P2P Chat Application
 This is a distributed P2P (Point-to-point) chat app written in Java that enables users to establish TCP connections, communicate, find nearby users, engage in group chat, and receive group notifications within a LAN environment.
 The application uses multi-threading, socket programming, JSON serialization, TCP/IP protocols, and Gradle.
-The program is developed by Alliso Cheng.
+Developed by Allison Cheng.

 # Optional JAR Starter